FancyGrid/awesome-grid/README.md

 AngularJS directive and jQuery plugin.
 There is big form module.
 * [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table, has Polymer and AngularJS versions.
 * [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
 There are many features, declarative syntax but product looks out of date with old site design and functionality.
-* [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all doc on korean.
+* [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all docs on korean.

 ## Specific Libraries
 ###jQuery